This event is co-located with Agile & DevOps Showcase

 This session presents an example iteration to demonstrate how Model-Based approaches can test complex systems within short iterations.
 The requirements-driven method identifies defects at source, while maximising feedback and eliminating testing bottlenecks.
 Parallelism and re-usability are built in, with QA and business teams working from the same models to deliver better systems faster.

-Ronald Cummings-John, Co-Founder, Global App Testing
+Ronald Cummings-John, Co-author, Global App Testing

 Companies can no longer think about quality in the traditional sense - the days of relying on testers to be the gatekeepers of a release and own “quality” are over.
 Adopting a culture that embraces quality is what allows organisations to develop better quality products, achieve alignment between teams and deliver world-class customer experiences.
 In this talk, we share the traits of high-performing teams and insights from working with and interviewing the fastest growing app companies in the world like Facebook, Snapchat, Google, Spotify and more.